 - Rosemary, an evergreen shrub in warm climates, was called the herb of the sun.

 - Birch trees symbolized new beginnings.

 - Mistletoe stood for peace and happiness.
 Learn more about mistletoe’s meaning and lore.

 - Holly was used for protection and good luck.

 - Ivy symbolized marriage, faithfulness, and healing and was made into wreaths and garlands to decorate during the winter.

-December’s full Moon is aptly called the Cold Moon.
+December’s full Moon, which will be visible on the night of the winter solstice, is aptly called the Full Cold Moon.
 If there are no clouds to obscure it from view, it should shine with all the intensity of the Sun and be bright enough for trees to cast shadows.

 In Celtic tradition, one sacred place to be visited during the solstice time is an open area or hill that affords a view of the horizon in all directions.
 What better way to celebrate than to bundle up and climb to the top of the tallest hill?
 This is not a time to be hibernating; get outside and connect with the natural world in all its glorious seasons!

 Do you celebrate the solstice?
 Tell us about your traditions in the comments below.